Help Centre / FAQ

 Yes, we stand by the products we sell.

-Just return the product(s) as you received them and we will organize an exchange.
+Just return the unused product(s) within 30 days of delivery and we will organize an exchange or refund.
 Contact us for more detail but we do need the product and original packaging in new condition.

 Shipping and Handling